Embroidery on Lindisfarne

 Also in the church was this beautifully-executed embroidered banner depicting Saint Margaret of Scotland (born in Hungary in 1145).
 She was a Scottish queen and an English princess.

 There is another lovely textile piece in the church, to the left of the nave.
-It’s a modern work which fits in perfectly – with respect to its shapes and colour – with its sea-bound setting.
+This altar cloth is a modern work which fits in perfectly – with respect to its shapes and colour – with its sea-bound setting.
 I love it.

 Please take care with the tides if you are planning to visit Lindisfarne.
 You can find a link with more information at the end of this post.